Frequently Asked Questions

 Where do I find out about my housing options?

 The Finding Permanent Housing page of our website has information about Stevens and non-Stevens housing options, how to find an apartment, and things to consider before you sign a lease.

 What are the dining options available on campus?

-Stevens Dining Service serves our campus from a few different locations with a wide variety of food and meal plan options.
-Visit their website for more information.
+Stevens Dining Services serve our campus from a few different locations with a wide variety of food and meal plan options.
+Information on the upcoming semester will be coming soon!

 Stevens ID Card

 What is a Stevens ID card and why do I need one?

 The Stevens ID card operates as a general form of identification but also as an access card to buildings such as the Library, Computer Lab, Athletic Center and any research labs in which you work.
 The Stevens ID is also your method of payment in the dining hall and it is used for Duck Bills.

 If you are a new student entering the University, you are able to submit a photo online for your first University ID card.
 Please visit DuckBills.com, go to the Online Card Office section and select Photo upload.
 Sign in with your mystevens username and password then follow instructions to upload your photo.
 Once your photo has been submitted, approved or rejected, you will receive a confirmation via email.